 Nearly every day = 3 points

-Based off these scores, your doctor will be able to tell you if you suffer from no depression, minimal depression or major depression.
-This will help your physician be able to identify whether or not you may or may not need an antidepressant or even psychotherapy.
+Based on these scores, your doctor will be able to tell you whether you have no depression, minimal depression or major depression.
+This will help your physician identify the best course of action.

 Your score will be able to determine whether or not you have little or no anxiety, severe anxiety and everything in between.
 This will allow your doctor to determine exactly how they can best serve your needs.